ScomosLastName/Pol-Air-Status/README.md

 # Pol Air Status
- Discord bot that tracks the use of Pol Air in Apollo networks baised on input via the bot
+ Discord bot that tracks the use of Pol Air in Apollo Networks or other use cases based on input via the bot.

+ The program was initally designed for use in Apollo Networks (FiveM) how ever could be easily adapted to different use cases.

 ## How to Initialise Bot
  1. /init_embed